 Language Arts: Reading

 The fifth grade literature-based reading program extends to all areas of Language Arts including reading, writing, speaking and listening.
 Students will be exposed to many genres and their characteristics.
-Reading consists of stories from the Macmillan/McGraw-Hill anthology Treasures series, in addition to novels and nonfiction text through which we teach reading skills and strategies, vocabulary study, critical thinking skills, creative responses, and fluency.
+Reading consists of stories from the Macmillan/McGraw-Hill anthology Wonders series, in addition to novels and nonfiction text through which we teach reading skills and strategies, vocabulary study, critical thinking skills, creative responses, and fluency.
 Students are expected to respond to text in class discussions and through thoughtful written responses.
 Reading aloud is an integral part of fifth graders’ Reading class.

 Language Arts: Written and Oral Communication